Smilodon: Bite mechanics

-The heel bone of Smilodon was fairly long, which suggests it was a good jumper.
-Its well-developed flexor and extensor muscles in its forearms probably enabled it to pull down, and securely hold down, large prey.
-Analysis of the cross-sections of S. fatalis humeri indicated that they were strengthened by cortical thickening to such an extent that they would have been able to sustain greater loading than those of extant big cats, or of the extinct American lion.
-The humerus cortical wall in S. fatalis was a 15 % thicker than expected in modern big cats of similar size.
-The thickening of S. fatalis femurs was within the range of extant felids.
-Its canines were fragile by the sides due to their flattened shape and could not have bitten into bone; due to the risk of breaking, these cats had to subdue and restrain their prey with their powerful forelimbs before they could use their canine teeth, and likely used quick slashing or stabbing bites rather than the slow, suffocating bites typically used by modern cats.
-On rare occasions, as evidenced by fossils, Smilodon was willing to risk biting into bone with its canines.
-This may have been focused more towards competition such as other Smilodon or potential threats such as other carnivores than on prey.
+The canines of Smilodon were more fragile by the sides due to their flattened shape; due to the risk of breaking, these cats had to subdue and restrain their prey with their powerful forelimbs before they could use their canine teeth, and likely used quick slashing or stabbing bites rather than the slow, suffocating bites typically used by modern cats.
+As evidenced by fossils, Smilodon was capable of biting through bone with its canines; various bones from Toxodon platensis, Lestodon armatus, Glossotherium robustum, Doedicurus clavicaudatus and Notiomastodon platensis, found at the Salto de Piedra site in Argentina, show that the upper canines of Smilodon populator were capable of penetrating the cortical bone wall of relatively large and robust animals.
 The bending force applied from the back to front of a S. fatalis upper canine required to break it, has been estimated to be of 7000 Newtons, in comparison, in lions and tigers, two predators of similar size, a bending force of 8243 and 7440 Newtons, respectively, would be required.
 Additionally, a comparative finite element analysis between S. fatalis and Barbourofelis fricki found the skull of the former to be much less well suited for withstanding the stresses associated with biting relative to that of the latter.